ejduwell/letterFlipper/README.md

 ## General Overview:

-**letterFlipper** is a MATLAB repository developed for building and implimenting cognitive vision science experiments presenting letter-containing stimuli with Psychtoolbox. **letterFlipper** contains generalized code enabling users to quickly and flexibly design and run wide range of potential visual tasks presenting letters/characters.
+**letterFlipper** is a MATLAB repository developed for building and implimenting cognitive vision science experiments presenting letter stimuli with Psychtoolbox. **letterFlipper** contains generalized code enabling users to quickly and flexibly design and run wide range of potential visual tasks presenting letters/characters.

 ### Brief Description of Features/Capabilities: